Quick Tips for Resolving Conflict at Work Using DISC

-Differences in opinion, miscommunication, resentment, misunderstanding, differing goals, different priorities, lack of transparency, hunger, sleepiness, you name it- the list of factors that can cause conflict between two people are nearly endless.
+Differences in opinion, miscommunication, resentment, misunderstanding, differing goals, different priorities, lack of transparency, hunger, sleeplessness, you name it- the list of factors that can cause conflict between two people are nearly endless.

-Lucky for you, however, there is a shorthand solution to resolving these little conflicts (and preventing them in the future.)
+Lucky for you there is a shorthand solution to resolving these little conflicts (and preventing them in the future).
+Can you guess it?

-You guessed it- DISC!
-This handy dandy (and, by the way, research validated) approach to understanding and demystifying personality serves as an excellent basis for conflict resolution.
+That's right - with DISC!
+This handy dandy research-validated approach to understanding and demystifying personality and why people do what they do serves as an excellent basis for conflict resolution.

 Build a favorable, friendly environment.
 Give them the opportunity to verbalize their ideas and thoughts.
 Assist them in developing ways to transfer talk into action.
 Allot time for stimulating social activities.